 The severity of the injuries, the extent of the other party’s negligence and the size of the insurance policies are major factors in determining the value of a case.
 These factors can substantially increase or decrease the settlement or verdict.

-How much can a victim sue for a car accident?
+How much can I sue for a car accident?

-Car accident victims can sue for an amount of compensation that would cover their legal damages.
-They can also demand punitive damages, though these are rarely awarded in claims based on negligence.
+You can sue for an amount of compensation that would cover your legal damages.
+You can also demand punitive damages, though these are rarely awarded in claims based on negligence.
 The legal representation of a personal injury lawyer is the best way to maximize this amount.

-After a car accident, the victim will suffer legal damages.
-These are all of the ways that the car crash set the victim back.
+After a car accident, you will suffer legal damages.
+These are all of the ways that the car crash set you back.
 They include: